What will my child be doing in group?

 Do you accept insurance?

-Our groups are skill based and therefor not covered by insurance.
+Our groups are skill based and therefore not covered by insurance.
 We keep the fees for our groups reasonably low.
-Some providers are accepting Blue Cross Blue Shield and Tufts for individual therapy.
+Some providers are accepting Blue Cross Blue Shield and Tufts HMO Commercial for individual therapy.
 We do not currently accept any public plans through MassHealth or the Health Connector.
 Additionally, if you are a BCBS subscriber, please inquire with whom your behavioral/mental health is contracted.
 Oftentimes, it is contracted through providers such as Optum, which is not covered at Compass.

 Many families have found success working with ARC and HMEA to get assistance in paying for skills groups.

 Our skills groups and individual service providers are accepting new participants when space is available and on an open enrollment basis.
 To schedule a phone call from our service coordinator, please call or email: 508-244-2173 email@example.com

 The initial consultation is a time for you and your child to come to the center and see our space.
 It also allows us to meet each other and get to know your child in order to ensure thoughtful placement in a group or recommendation of services.